Hoto-Mocha/Re-ARranged-Pixel-Dungeon/README.md

 > - Superman
 > - Pyromaniac
 ________
+- New Talents
+- 5th 1 tier talent for each class
+- 6th 2 tier talent for each class
-- New Universal 3 tier Talents
+- Universal 3 tier talents
 > - Better Choice
 > - 4 of Stat up talents